Bellamalwa/Bellamalwa/README.md

 Welcome to My GitHub Profile! 🚀

 Hey there!
-I'm   Christabell, a tech entusiast passionate software developement and emerging technologies.
+I'm   Christabell, a tech entusiast passionate about data and emerging technologies.
-Here, you'll find my journey as I explore the fascinating world of software development and contribute to open source projects.
+Here, you'll find my journey as I explore the fascinating world of data science and contribute to open source projects.

                                                       About Me 👩‍💻